agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 The implementation under test is a server accepting a `POST` request to `/double-reverse` with a query param named `word` will return the given `word` reversed twice.

-This is silly because the state machine has only a single transition but it is still a good first example to get to know the API.
+This is silly because the state machine has only a single transition but it is still a good first example to show to create a `modelRunner`.

 ```tut:silent
 import com.github.agourlay.cornichon.CornichonFeature